hal/elemento/README.md

 ## References

 When creating large hierarchies of elements you often need to assign an element somewhere in the tree.
-Use an inline assignment together with `get()` to create and assign the element in one go:
+Use an inline assignment together with `element()` to create and assign the element in one go:

 ```java
 final HTMLElement count;